Chaiyaphum province: History

-The history of the city of Chaiyaphum dates back to the Khmer Empire in the 12th century, when it was a small city on the route from Angkor to Prasat Singh (Kanchanaburi province).
+Two inscribed sema stones, Buddhist boundary markers, are recorded from Kaset Sombun district.
+K 404 was read by Cha-em Kaeokhlai in 1989 as praising Cuḍāmaṇī, a lady or queen of high rank on whose support the power and glory of the king's realm rested.
+Stephen Murphy rejects the basis of that reading, holding that nothing in the text supports even the proposal that Cuḍāmaṇī was the name of a person.
+A second stone from the district, in Sanskrit written in Khmer script, mentions a sugatapratimavuddhasima.
+The term has been read as a Buddha image set up inside a boundary marked by sema, rather than a space for monks to assemble in.
+It is now held at the Phimai National Museum in Nakhon Ratchasima province.

+The city of Chaiyaphum is often said to date from the 12th century, when it is described as a small place on a route running west from Angkor towards Prasat Muang Sing in what is now Kanchanaburi province.
+(Note: A route is not by itself evidence of administration.
+The Preah Khan inscription of 1191 lists rest houses on the roads east to Champa and north to Vimāya, the modern Phimai, but names no road running west from the Angkorian capital.
+The text names a third route as well, a circuit through Jayavatī, Jayasiṃhavatī, Jayavāravatī, Jayarājagiri and Suvīrapurī which carries 44 of its 121 fire houses.
+Its editor locates none of the five places and gives the circuit no direction.)
+Seven Sanskrit inscriptions of śaka 1108, that is 1186, record hospital foundations of the Angkorian king Jayavarman VII (r.
+1181–1218).
+They are numbered K.368, K.375, K.386, K.387, K.395, K.402 and K.952, and were found at sites in the Nakhon Ratchasima, Chaiyaphum and Surin regions, at Sai Fong on the Mekong, in what is now Laos, and near Ubon.
+One of the outliers of the group was found in this province.
+All of Jayavarman VII's hospital inscriptions open by invoking the same three deities, the medicine Buddha Bhaiṣajyaguru with Sūryavairocana and Candravairocana.

 In 1817 the area was settled by Lao people led by Nai Lae, an official of King Anouvong of Vientiane, which was a tributary state of the Thai monarch.
 They settled in Baan Nam Khun Nong E Chan in Nakhon Ratchasima province, but soon abandoned it in favor of Ban Luang (today's city of Chaiyaphum).
 In 1826 Anouvong rebelled against the Thai King Rama III, seeking to gain complete independence.
 Nai Lae, by then made a chao praya by the Thai monarch, supported the Siamese troops.
 Chao Phaya Lae was killed defending his city against Anouvong's army, but Anouvong was defeated by Thai forces weeks later and Anouvong taken in chains to Bangkok.
 King Rama III remembered Chao Phaya Lae for his loyalty and awarded him the title Phraya Phakdi Chumpon.
 He is still a local hero and his statue has become a symbol of the province.